darklab8/blog/blog/articles/article_detailed/article_freelancer_setup_at_linux/vanilla/article_start_vanilla.md

-This article describes installation of Freelancer (2003) online space simulator for Linux.
+This article describes installation of Freelancer (2003) Vanilla version online space simulator for Linux.